benedya/nestjs-layered-architecture/README.md

 - `Module`: The `Module` directory is where the heart of your application resides.
 It follows the [layered architecture](https://github.com/benedya/nodejs-layered-architecture) pattern to keep the codebase organized:

 - `app.module.ts`: The main NestJS application module where you import and configure all your feature modules.

+## Anticorruption
+To prevent uncontrolled dependencies between modules there we can use `Anticorruption` layer.

+The main ideas are the next:
+- Interaction between modules should be isolated in `Anticorruption` layer.
+- The `Anticorruption` layer is placed in the `Infrastructure` layer.
+  - Because such interaction is treated as an interaction with outer layer.
+- If in an inner layer (`Application`, `Domain`) we need to use some functionality from another module, then:
+  - Create an interface in the inner layer and use it there.
+  - Create an implementation of the interface in the `Anticorruption` layer.
+  - In that implementation, use the functionality from the outer module.

+Example of the `Anticorruption` layer you can find in the [src/Module/Notification/Infrastructure/Anticorruption/User](src/Module/Notification/Infrastructure/Anticorruption/User) directory.
+There we have interaction between the `Notification` module and the `User` module.

 ## Contributing
 Contributions are warmly encouraged to enhance and extend this template.
 If you have any ideas, bug fixes, or enhancements, please feel free to open an issue or submit a pull request.